Pressure Cooker Pink Rice

 Diana, a sweet Pressure Cooking Today reader, emailed me asking advice on cooking Madagascar pink rice.
 Diana said the package described the pink rice as having a subtly sweet flavor, elusively aromatic of cinnamon, nutmeg and cloves, that the rice was nutritionally dense, and milled to retain most of the bran.

-I just purchased some Madagascar pink rice and for the life of me I can’t seem to find a chart that tells how long that particular rice needs to cook in a pressure cooker…..would you have any idea?
-I don’t want to turn it into mush and I don’t want to cook it on the stovetop because rice comes out perfectly in my Instant Pot!
+I just purchased some Madagascar pink rice and for the life of me I can’t seem to find a chart that tells how long pink rice needs to cook in a pressure cooker…..would you have any idea?
+I don’t want to turn it into mush and I don’t want to cook it on the stove top because rice comes out perfectly in my Instant Pot!

 I couldn’t agree more.
 I love cooking rice in my electric pressure.
 I haven’t cooked rice on the stove since I got a pressure cooker.